A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 1. Remove Excess Water

-Before you whip out the baking soda, try to extract as much of the water as possible.
-You can do this using a shop vac and dry towels, as we explained above.
+Before you whip out the baking soda, try to extract as much water as possible.
+As we explained above, you can do this using a shop vac and dry towels.
 Get the vac deep into the fibers to extract water from the pad as well.

 2. Sprinkle Baking Soda